sunnykalola73/Profile_Lister/README.md

 ### Note

+> We need to add personalized token in Authorization field of  `/src/components/GraphqlConnection.js`.

 This project will be deleted after the completion of the assessment to ensure the confidentiality and privacy of the code.

 ## Steps to Run the Code